 What should you expect from a placement?

-Just because you’re not being paid doesn’t mean you should expect a basic level of support from a volunteer placement.
-In general before you start a placement you should expect:
+Just because you’re not being paid doesn’t mean you can’t expect a basic level of support from a voluntary placement.

-- Out of pocket expenses (Eg. Travel, food, clothing)
+- Out of pocket expenses (Eg. Travel, food)

 - A clear idea of what you’re role will be

 - Appropriate training and support

 - To know if you’re going to be covered by the organisation’s insurance

 In a lot of cases this will be covered by a volunteer agreement (which shouldn’t be confused with a contract as it’s not as binding on your part), but the organisation can choose to give you this info another way.